MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Telemetry.md

 PowerShell sends basic telemetry data to Microsoft using Application Insights.
 This data allows us to better understand the environments where PowerShell is used and enables us to prioritize new features and fixes.
-The telemetry is includes anonymized information about the host running PowerShell, and information about how PowerShell is used.
+The telemetry includes anonymized information about the host running PowerShell, and information about how PowerShell is used.

 PowerShell send the following information at startup:

-- The name and version of the operating system
+- The manufacturer, name, and version of the operating system
 - The version of PowerShell
 - The version of the Application Insights SDK used by PowerShell
 - The geographic location of the host, based on the IP address